BeatrizCoder/Project_APIRest/README.md

 ## Running the project

-*This API uses mongodb as database and mongoose as ORM, so before testing the API make sure you have MongoDb installed on your computer
+*This API uses mongodb as database and mongoose as ORM.

-The following link to install MongoDb:
+Importante note: You will only be able o test the API completly if you have MongoDb installed on your computer The following link to install MongoDb:
 <https://www.mongodb.com/try/download/community>

-Also, you need to create the .env file with your bank's url, *use the .env.exemple file to create yours*.
+Also, you need to create the .env file with your database´s url, *use the .env.exemple file to create yours*.
 This is an example database connection string: mongodb://localhost:27017/PL_DB.

 How to run the project?